xrex-stone/bean-validation-demo/README.md

 please note that we invoked `/v3/todo` here.

 ## Conclusion
-Comparison of above's different way, I recommend using Bean Validation is a better option, because it's not related to any database, and could be used in different layers.
+Comparison of above's different ways, I recommend using Bean Validation is a better option, because it's not related to any database, and could be used in different layers.
 It also mitigates the database constraint loading.

 # Appendix